 - Provide venue and staffing for all screenings, including projectionist, house managers, ticketing, and ushers.

-- Provide recognition of sponsorship in all print and online marketing materials.
+- Provide recognition of partnership in all print and online marketing materials.

-- Provide ticketing service, with ability to offer blocks of tickets to partner(s).
+- Provide ticketing service, with ability to offer blocks of tickets to partner(s) upon request.

 IU Cinema offers a limited number of fee remissions to the top-ranked proposals.
 Five free remissions are awarded each semester to the following: